To get the best lending results, compare all P2P lending and IFISA providers that have gone through 4thWay’s rigorous assessments.

 About some core borrower requirements

-The maximum that a Kuflink* borrower is allowed to borrow is 75% of the property’s valuation.
-That’s not the best, but quite normal.
+The maximum that a Kuflink* borrower is usually allowed to borrow is 75% of the property’s valuation.
+Around seven out of every 100 loans breach this limit.
+Overall, that’s not the best, but quite normal.

 However, very sensibly – even necessarily – Kuflink sometimes requires the borrower to secure the loan against a second property if it’s coming close to this maximum.
 And Kuflink limits the maximum to 65% if it doesn’t know the area well.
 Combined, these standards are good for these kinds of loans, and we have seen sufficient results to show that Kuflink’s RICS surveyors are valuing properties sensibly.